luvitrocks/http-utils/README.md

 ---

-### on-headers-event
+## on-headers-event

-Add `'headers'` event and execute a listener when a response is about to write headers.
+Patches [HTTP ServerResponse](https://luvit.io/api/http.html#http_class_http_serverresponse) with  `'headers'` event which executes a listener when a response is about to write headers.

 ```bash
 lit install voronianski/on-headers-event